 Read our full 1More Spearhead VRX review

 Set the aesthetics aside, and the Rig 500 Pro is a really impressive gaming headset for its price.
-We've frequently forgotten that this is costs less than £100/$100 while we've been using it, happily switching between it and some far more expensive alternatives in our chart.
+We've frequently forgotten that this costs less than many competitors while we've been using it, happily switching between it and some far more expensive alternatives in our chart.

 Read our full Plantronics Rig 500 Pro review

 What should I consider when buying a gaming headset?

 Still, it's not always a straightforward decision, and you'll have to bear a few factors in mind.

 First, there's the console you want to use it for.
 The Switch only supports wired 3.5mm headphones or USB-C-enabled wireless headsets, so that rules out the vast majority of wireless headsets if your main aim is playing on Nintendo's console.
 Consoles like the PS4 and Xbox One offer support for both 3.5mm headphones and wireless headphones, but it's not as straightforward as it is for PC users.